How to Start Investing in Stocks in India: A Complete Beginner's Guide

 The Bottom Line

-Starting to invest in stocks has never been easier or more affordable than it is in 2026.
+Starting to invest in stocks has never been easier or more affordable.
 Open a demat account, start a SIP in a Nifty 50 index fund, and let compounding do the work.
 Do not try to time the market, do not follow tips, and do not check your portfolio every day.

 The best time to start investing was 10 years ago.
 The second-best time is today.